-rec variable meaning • A TOLALPHA threshold on energy first derivative change between CPHF/KS cycles ITOL $ \Delta E < 10^{-ITOL}$ [default: 4] • A FMIXING permits to mix the Fock/KS matrix derivatives between CPHF/KS cycles $n$ and $n-1$ IPMIX percentage of cycle $n-1$ [IPMIX=0, no mixing; default IPMIX=60] • A DYNAMIC Activates the computation of frequency-dependent polarizabilities II AMDD and dielectric constants.
+rec variable meaning threshold on an one first desire the stars had been a CDUE /VC and • A TOLALPHA threshold on energy first derivative change between CPHF/KS cycles ITOL $ \Delta E < 10^{-ITOL}$ [default: 4] • A FMIXING permits to mix the Fock/KS matrix derivatives between CPHF/KS cycles $n$ and $n-1$ IPMIX percentage of cycle $n-1$ [IPMIX=0, no mixing; default IPMIX=60] • A DYNAMIC Activates the computation of frequency-dependent polarizabilities and dielectric constants.
 ILAMBD wave-length of radiation (expressed in nm). • A ANDERSON Convergence accelerator.
-Mixing of Fock/KS matrix derivatives (page 79) $\overline{\bullet A}$ BROYDEN Convergence accelerator.
-Mixing of Fock/KS matrix derivatives (page 82) W0 W0 parameter in Anderson's paper [102] IMIX Percentage of Fock/KS derivative matrices mixing ISTART Iteration after which Broyden method is activated (minimum 2) • A NUMDERIV This sets the number of points for the numerical second derivative INUM number of points including the central (zero displacement) one [default = 3] • A STEPSIZE This gives the size of the displacement to be used for the calculation of the numerical second derivative.
+Mixing of Fock/KS matrix derivatives (page 79) • A BROYDEN Convergence accelerator.
+Mixing of Fock/KS matrix derivatives (page 82) W0 $W\theta$ parameter in Anderson's paper [104] IMIX Percentage of Fock/KS derivative matrices mixing ISTART Iteration after which Broyden method is activated (minimum 2) • A NUMDERIV This sets the number of points for the numerical second derivative INUM number of points including the central (zero displacement) one [default = 3] • A STEPSIZE This gives the size of the displacement to be used for the calculation of the numerical second derivative.
 STEP size of the strain step along a given deformation $[default = 0.015]$ • A DEFORM Specific deformations are asked for DEF(I), I=1,6 Six integers have to be provided, each one associated to a given deformation $(xx, yy, zz, yz, xz, xy)$ that tell the program which deformations have to be considered as active.
 Put 1 for active and 0 for inactive.
 By default, the program performs a symmetry analysis and finds which deformations are necessary.

-rec variable meaning • A CLAMPION This option activates the computation of "clamped-ion" con- stants. • A PRINT This option turns on a higher level of diagnostic printing $[default]$ minimal printing] • A PREOPTGEOM A preliminary geometry optimization of cell and atomic positions is performed before starting elastic constant calculation. • A RESTART Allows restart using file ELASINFO.DAT from a previous in- complete run. • A RESTART2 Allows a full restart using file $ELASINFO.DAT$ from a previous complete run.
+rec variable meaning • A CLAMPION This option activates the computation of "clamped-ion" con- stants. • A PRINT This option turns on a higher level of diagnostic printing [default minimal printing] • A PREOPTGEOM A preliminary geometry optimization of cell and atomic positions is performed before starting elastic constant calculation. • A RESTART Allows restart using file ELASINFO.DAT from a previous in- complete run. • A RESTART2 Allows a full restart using file ELASINFO.DAT from a previous complete run.